 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-They became extremely popular over the summer when air travel became a nightmare.
+They became extremely popular when air travel resumed post-pandemic and quickly became a nightmare.
 Because of a confluence of events (an extreme increase in demand for travel, labor shortages and even weather in some cases), airlines were struggling to maintain smooth operations.
 That meant that all the things that could go wrong did and one of those things was lots and lots of lost luggage, something we saw at airports around the world.

-An Apple AirTag will allow you to track your checked luggage, which can give you a lot of peace of mind.
-And a protective AirTag keychain holder like this one (which is 23% off for Cyber Monday) is a great accessory so you can easily secure it to something (they can also be used on a dog collar, on your house keys or car keys if you’re always losing them or anything else you have a habit of losing).
+Tracking devices like an Apple AirTag (at the time of this publication, the four-pack is currently on sale for the lowest price we’ve seen in over a year) will allow you to track your checked luggage, which can give you a lot of peace of mind.
+And a protective AirTag keychain holder like this one, is a great accessory so you can easily secure it to something (they can also be used on a dog collar, on your house keys or car keys if you’re always losing them or anything else you have a habit of losing).
 Check out more Apple AirTag cases, keychains and holders here.
+NOTE: The single Apple AirTags are also on sale for 17% off at the time of this publication, down to $24 each from $29, however the four-pack is a better deal because at the current price of $79 for four, they’re less than $20 each.

-If you are on an Android phone and use Samsung SmartTags, then check out these covers and keychains here, many of which are also on sale for Cyber Monday.
+If you are on an Android phone and use Samsung SmartTags, then check out these covers and keychains here.

-You can also use a Tile tracking device and this Tile case, which, at the time of publication, is on sale for 28% off for Cyber Monday.
+You can also use a Tile tracking device and this Tile case.

-Use Apple AirTags, Samsung SmartTags and Tile tracking devices to keep track of your luggage, backpack, purse or tote bag on your travels and it’s one les thing to be stressed out about when you travel.
+Use Apple AirTags, Samsung SmartTags and Tile tracking devices to keep track of your luggage, backpack, purse or tote bag on your travels and it’s one less thing to be stressed out about when you travel.
 When you’re at home, they’re handy for daily use items like your house keys and car keys.
-They also make a great gift for the holiday season.
+They also make a great gift any time of year.

 KEEP READING